konsulting/porter/README.md

 ### Basic settings

- - `porter tld {tld}` - Set tld ('test' is the default for domains such as sample.test)
+ - `porter domain {domain}` - Set tld ('test' is the default for domains such as sample.test)
  - `porter home {dir?}` - Set the home dir for sites, run in the dir to use it directly - or set it specifically

 ### Site settings

 Site commands will pick up the current working directory automatically.
 They also allow you to specify the site by the directory name.

- - `porter sites:list`
+ - `porter site:list`
- - `porter sites:unsecure {site?}` - Set up a site to use http
+ - `porter site:unsecure {site?}` - Set up a site to use http
- - `porter sites:secure {site?}` - Set up a site to use https.
+ - `porter site:secure {site?}` - Set up a site to use https.
- - `porter sites:remove {site?}` - Remove a site
+ - `porter site:remove {site?}` - Remove a site
- - `porter sites:php {site?}` - Choose the PHP version for site
+ - `porter site:php {site?}` - Choose the PHP version for site
- - `porter sites:nginx-config {site?}` - Choose NGiNX config template for a site, ships with default (/public such as Laravel) and project_root
+ - `porter site:nginx-config {site?}` - Choose NGiNX config template for a site, ships with default (/public such as Laravel) and project_root
- - `porter sites:renew-certs {--clear-ca}` - Renew the certificates for secured sites, optionally rebuild CA.s
+ - `porter site:renew-certs {--clear-ca}` - Renew the certificates for all secured sites, optionally rebuild CA.s

 Site NGiNX config files are created programmatically using the templates in `resources/views/nginx`.
 The config files are stored in `storage/config/nginx/conf.d`.